Revisiting Greedy Decoding for Visual Question Answering: A Calibration Perspective: Introduction

 Large Language Models (LLMs) have emerged as the standard for various generative tasks due to their ability to produce diverse and high-fidelity outputs.
 To navigate the inherent trade-off between coherence and diversity, stochastic sampling are widely employed during inference.
 Common sampling strategies achieve this balance by truncating the probability tail to prevent degeneration while maintaining output variation~\citep{fan2018hierarchical, holtzman2019curious, nguyen2024minp}.
 Alternatively, entropy-dependent strategies attempt to desmooth the model distribution, treating the output as a mixture of the true distribution and uniform noise to improve generation quality~\citep{hewitt2022desmoothing}.

 These stochastic decoding heuristics are often adopted for Multimodal LLMs (MLLMs) without task-specific justification.
 However, we contend that Visual Question Answering (VQA) differs from open-ended text generation, rendering sampling during inference suboptimal.
 First, most VQA tasks are closed-ended decision problems that require precise outputs.
-The answer distribution is therefore \emph{head-heavy}, dominated by high-frequency tokens such as numbers, colors, or boolean values~\citep{whitehead2022reliable}.
+Therefore, the answer distribution is \emph{head-heavy}, dominated by high-frequency tokens such as numbers, colors, or boolean values~\citep{whitehead2022reliable}.
 For instance, approximately 89\% of answers VQAv2~\cite{antol2015vqa} with real MS-COCO images are single-token, with boolean responses alone constituting 38\% of the distribution.
 This head-heaviness is strong enough that a trivial ``always answer yes'' baseline reaches 29.7\% accuracy.
-Second, VQA relies on visual grounding where uncertainty is primarily epistemic rather than aleatoric.
+Second, VQA relies on visual grounding where uncertainty is primarily \emph{epistemic} rather than aleatoric.
 In open-ended generation, uncertainty is often aleatoric, representing a choice between multiple valid creative trajectories.
 In contrast, uncertainty in VQA typically stems from missing or ambiguous visual evidence~\citep{li2023evaluating, leng2024mitigating, favero2024multi}, under which stochastic sampling risks expanding the candidate set toward low-probability and low-agreement distractors instead of grounded, valid answers.
-Error analysis on ChartQA~\cite{masry2022chartqa} reveals that when stochastic sampling fails but greedy decoding succeeds, the primary error types are severe deviations (43.4\%) for numeric questions and answer-type mismatches (8.5\%) for non-numeric ones.
-This suggests stochasticity introduces low-probability distractors rather than semantically equivalent near-misses, which accounts for only 2.5\% of failures; see Figure~\ref{fig:failure_mode} and Section~\ref{sec:analytial_res} for a detailed breakdown.
+For example, the primary error types introduced by stochastic sampling on ChartQA~\cite{masry2022chartqa} are severe deviations (43.4\%) for numeric questions and answer-type mismatches (8.5\%) for non-numeric ones, whereas semantically equivalent near-misses accounts for only 2.5\% of total failures; see Figure~\ref{fig:failure_mode} and Section~\ref{sec:analytial_res} for a detailed breakdown.